What Products do I need to Order?

 Clearcoating Metal and Non-Metal Surfaces

 You can use the same clearcoat for metal and non-metal surfaces.
-When you are clearcoating non-metal surfaces, you should always use Bulldog Adhesion Promoter underneath the paint.
+When you are clearcoating non-metal surfaces, you should always use SEM Adhesion Promoter underneath the paint.

 Primer

 If you are using body filler, you should always use primer.
-Again, rubberized primer for non-metal parts and metal for all metal parts.
-If you are using body filler on a non-metal surface, make sure you order the Bulldog Adhesion Promoter.
+If you are using body filler on a non-metal surface, make sure you order the SEM Adhesion Promoter.

 Spray Painting Over Existing Paint